This was hard to write. But I feel better for having done it.

 So I was in the side and had played well.
 Life looked good.

-The next week I started again, but it was one of those days when the ball is played down the other side of the field -All half I held my position and made space, but the ball was trapped on the far wing.
+The next week I started on the wing again , but it was one of those days when the ball is played down the other side of the field -All half I held my position and made space, but the ball was trapped on the far wing.
 I got dragged at half time which was fair enough I was having no impact.
 We won the game comfortably.

 The change rooms after were weird.
 The coach didn’t come in immediately.
 I was almost changed and ready to go when he made his appearance.
 I can’t tell how long he’d been but it was long enough for me to get changed and have my bag packed.

 He came in with his arms around two players.
 I was sitting down, not talking to anyone when he came in.
 From where I was I could see one player clearly.
 He looked weird.
-On reflection he looked like he’d was out of it.
-He looked sleepy and really childish.
+He appeared sleepy and really childish.
 Armed with the benefit of hindsight, I would say he didn’t know where he was.
 I couldn’t take my eyes off him.
 I knew him well and I’d never seen him like this – so completely vulnerable.

 I didn’t have a clue about what was going on but it felt bad.

 Then the player did the most bizarre thing that I had ever seen anyone do in public.
 He nuzzled into the coach in the most intimate manner, rubbing his face against the coach’s chest and up under his arm.
+His action reminded me of a newborn lamb looking to suckle its mother.
 I didn’t believe my eyes.
 Then the player caught my eye and smiled.
 I felt sick.
 I didn’t know why.
 I looked away and caught the coach looking at me.
 I don’t know what he saw in my eyes but I know what I saw in his.

 He was off balance.
 I’m guessing that something had happened that had made him bring the players in to the change rooms.
 I don’t know what.
 I know that it was a weird unnatural situation and I know that the coach was trying to hide something.
-He hadn’t hidden it from me and he knew I’d seen something.
+He hadn’t hidden it from me and he knew that.

 I had to get out of there.
 I snatched up my bag and pushed past the coach and out into the day.
 My parent’s car wasn’t far away.
 I ran to it and got in.
 I said nothing.